AdobeDocs/campaign-classic.en/help/platform/using/get-started-data-import-export.md

 # Get started with data import and export {#get-started-data-import-export}

 Adobe Campaign Classic provides data management capabilities that allow you to import and export data.
-These operations can be performed using either workflows or dedicated import and export templates.
+These operations can be performed using either workflows or generic imports and exports.

 <img src="assets/do-not-localize/icon_workflows.svg" width="60px">